 - The selected <mem1> can contain different types of SMs (e.g. SMS-DELIVERs, SMS-SUBMITs and SMS-COMMANDs), the response may be a mix of the responses of different SM types.
 TE application can recognize the response format by examining the third response parameter. - Users should be aware that when using this AT command quickly after SIM PIN authentication the SIM data may not yet be accessible, resulting in an error or a short delay before the requested AT command response is returned.
-See Section 21.1, Restricted access to SIM data after SIM PIN authentication for further detail. - If the ME is Java controlled, take into account that the AT Command API can handle responses up to a length of 1024 bytes.
-To avoid any longer re-sponses it is recommended not to read the entire range of short message entries at a time.
+See Section 19.1, Restricted access to SIM data after SIM PIN authentication for further detail.